Battle of Kamalpur

-The Camp at Kamalpur
+Camp at Kamalpur

-Kamalpur, a border area, was known as the gateway to Dhaka from the northern sector under Sector 11, the central sector and the largest one of Bangladesh Forces.
+Kamalpur, a border area, was known as the gateway to Dhaka from the northern sector under Sector 11, the central sector and the largest one of the Mukti Bahini.
 It was situated on the mouth of the old Brahmaputra and on the road link with Mymensingh via Jamalpur.
 Pakistan Army set up a military camp at Kamalpur.
-This camp was tactically crucial for the Pakistan Army because its fall would cause the Pakistan Army to lose control over the whole Jamalpur-Dhaka region.
+This camp was tactically crucial for the Pakistan Army because its fall would cause the Pakistan Army to lose control over strongholds in Jamalpur—Mymensingh—Dacca region.

-The Pakistani troops made concrete bunkers which contained shell proof roofs.
+The Pakistani troops made concrete bunkers which contained shell-proof roofs.
 To provide communication between bunkers, they dug communication trenches.
-The camp perimeter included Booby traps and minefields as defense.
+The camp perimeter included Booby traps and mine fields as defence.

-About two companies of 31 regiment excluding razakars constituted the enemy force.
+About two companies of 31 regiment excluding Razakar paramilitaries constituted the enemy force.

 Attacks on Kamalpur Camp

-On June 12, 1971, the first attack was launched by Z-forces at Kamalpur Camp.
-Pakistani troops tried to enter the villages of Sarishabari Upazila of Jamalpur district but failed as the villagers confronted them.
-Many people in the villages were killed.
+On June 12, 1971, the first attack was launched by Z-Force at Kamalpur Camp.
+Pakistani troops tried to enter the villages of Sarishabari Upazila of Jamalpur district but failed, as the villagers confronted them but local civilians were also killed.
 While retreating, the Pakistan Army set fire in the villages.

-The second attack was led by Colonel (later Major General and President of Bangladesh) Ziaur Rahman on July 31, 1971.
-Zia was supported by Major Moinul Hossain and Captain Salauddin Mumtaz.
+The second attack was led by Ziaur Rahman on July 31, 1971.
+Zia was supported by Major Moinul Hossain, Captain Hafiz and Captain Salauddin Mumtaz.
 The attack was made with two companies Delta and Bravo from the North – East of the enemy camp.
 Captain Salauddin Mumtaz commanded Delta on the left and Captain Hafiz commanded Bravo on the right.
 As the troops were moving towards the enemy post, the enemy artillery started firing heavily.
 As a result, the progress of the two companies became slow.
 The communication system collapsed because of heavy rain.
 However, the troops continued moving forward and entered the outer perimeter of the enemy camp.
-Though casualties were increasing, the freedom fighters made progress through the minefield.
-At one stage of the fight, two shells dropped in front of Captain Salauddin Mumtaz and killed him.
-In the morning at 7:30, Major Moin, the battalion commander of 1st East Bengal Regiment ordered the battalion to retreat.
+Though casualties were increasing, the fighters made progress through the minefield.
+At one stage of the fight, two artillery shells dropped in front of Captain Salauddin Mumtaz and killed him.
+And three Mukti Bahini fighters were killed trying to save him, and Captain Hafiz was injured.
+In the morning at 7:30, Major Moinul Hossain, the battalion commander of 1st East Bengal Regiment ordered the battalion to retreat.

+India joined the war at late November, brigades were deployed to capture Kamalpur, however Indian forces made more than 3 unsuccessful attempts to take Kamalpur which led to deterioration of moral, and casualties heavily increased and finally on December 4, the Pakistan Army was overrun and withdrawn and fell back to their headquarters at Jamalpur after an attack by Bangladesh Forces and the Indian Army.

+The Battle of Kamalpur was one of the deadliest major military engagements in the 1971 war of independence, 194 fighters of the Mukti Bahini were killed in the battle.
+Meanwhile, the Pakistan Army lost 497 soldiers in the battle and 200 soldiers were captured.

+In the aftermath of the battle, Pakistani forces were defeated.